The Premier's Anzac Prize 2018 winners are:

 Mr Tim McMahon, Christian Outreach College, Toowoomba

-The students and chaperones will travel to London and the Western Front this year to visit key sites important to our Australian war history.
-They will also have the opportunity to attend the historic centenary dawn service at the Australian War Memorial at Villers-Bretonneux, France on Anzac Day and be some of the first visitors to the Sir John Monash Centre which will open its doors to visitors in time for Anzac Day 2018.
+The students and chaperones travelled to London and the Western Front in April 2018.
+They visited key sites important to our Australian war history and had the opportunity to attend the historic Anzac Day centenary dawn service at the Australian War Memorial at Villers-Bretonneux, France.
+This is also the location of the new Sir John Monash Centre.

 The Premier's Anzac Prize students attended a two-day workshop at the State Library of Queensland in January 2018.
 The students and chaperones were given the opportunity for a behind-the-scenes tour of the library and completed their research on service men and women who served in Gallipoli and on the Western Front with the assistance of a group of mentors from the State Library.
 Their service person research now has a home on the State Library of Queensland website as a Historypin.